Adapted metrics for singular hyperbolic flows: Preliminary definitions and results

 Clearly, in the three-dimensional case, these notions are equivalent.
-This is a feature of the Lorenz attractor as proved in \cite{Tu99} and this notion extends the uniform hyperbolicity for singular flows, because sectional hyperbolic sets without singularities are hyperbolic; see \cite{MPP04, AraPac2010}.
+This is a feature of the Lorenz attractor as proved in \cite{Tu99} and this notion extends the uniform hyperbolicity for singular flows, because sectional-hyperbolic sets without singularities are hyperbolic; see \cite{MPP04, AraPac2010}.